-- 1. HH Pre-Audit Questionnaire
+- 1. VOAGH Pre-Audit Questionnaire

-- 2. PP 700.37 Intake
+- 2. Policy 700.37 Intake

-- 3. Facility Count Sheet
+- 3. PREA Screening Checklist Form

-- 4. PREA Screening Checklist Document
+- 4. Screening Checklist Form (signed examples)

-- 5. PREA Screening Checklist Document (examples)
+- 5. Facility Count Sheet

 - 6. Interviews with the following:

 - a.
 Staff (Specialized/Random)

 Policies, screening forms and interviews address the requirements of this standard.
-Facility policy requires the use of a screening instrument to determine proper housing, bed assignment, work assignment, education and other program assignments, with the goal of keeping residents at a high risk of being sexually abused/sexually harassed separate from those residents who are at a high risk of being sexually abusive.
+Facility policy requires the use of a screening instrument (Screening Checklist) to determine proper housing, bed assignment, work assignment, education and other program assignments, with the goal of keeping residents at a high risk of being sexually abused/sexually harassed separate from residents at a high risk of being sexually abusive.
 Housing and program assignments are made on a case-by-case basis and residents are not placed in housing units based solely on their sexual identification or status.
-Based on documentation provided by the facility, there were no residents who self-identified as being bisexual, gay, transgender or intersex housed at the time of the audit.
+Based on information provided by the facility, two residents who self-identified as being part of the LGBTI community were housed in VOAGH at the time of the audit.
 Additionally, no resident indicated sexual victimization or abusiveness during risk screening.
 All the residents mentioned above were interviewed in support of this standard.
-During the audit, risk management staff indicated transgender and intersex residents are reassessed biannually and the residents' own views with respect to their own safety are given serious consideration.
-Additionally, they are given the opportunity to shower separately from other residents.
+During the audit, risk management staff indicated transgender and intersex residents would be reassessed biannually and the residents' own views with respect to their safety would be given serious consideration.
+Additionally, all residents are given the opportunity to shower separately from other residents.
 Staff and resident interviews, the review of supporting documentation and the Auditor's observations support the facility being in compliance with the standard.